MoSys Stellar Packet Classification

 - Xilinx, such as UltraScale+

-MoSys’ Packet Classification Platform leverages the company’s innovative virtual accelerator, the Graph Memory Engine (GME), for performing embedded search and classification of packet headers as an alternative to TCAM functions.
+MoSys’ Stellar Packet Classification Platform leverages the company’s innovative Stellar Virtual Accelerator, the Graph Memory Engine (GME), for performing embedded search and classification of packet headers as an alternative to TCAM functions.
 The platform includes software that compiles TCAM images into graphs for GME to process all versions are using a common API for portability.

 As markets continue to migrate to software-defined environments, most notably software-defined networks (SDN), performance scaling has become key to remaining competitive while addressing the growing demands being placed on the network.
 Software investments now must be transferrable across multiple hardware environments in order to be both cost-effective and to provide the required flexibility to meet changing performance demands.